sagemath/trac_to_gh/Issue 6813.md

 # Issue 6813: [with patch, needs review] The whole world in a graph

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6813

 Original creator: ncohen